Cybersecurity Act

 • The European Commission may request ENISA to prepare a candidate cybersecurity certification scheme.
 Based on ENISA’s candidate scheme, the European Commission adopts an implementing act providing for the respective cybersecurity certification scheme.

-• ENISA is also in the process of developing candidate certification schemes covering cybersecurity of cloud services, 5G, artificial intelligence, and managed security services.
+• ENISA is also in the process of developing candidate certification schemes covering cybersecurity of cloud services, 5G and digital identity services.
 ENISA offers different ways for stakeholders to participate in the creation of the candidate schemes, including public consultations and ad-hoc working groups.

 • Following the establishment of a European cybersecurity certification scheme, national cybersecurity certification schemes or procedures for ICT products, ICT services or ICT processes covered by the European scheme should cease to be effective from a date established by the European Commission in its implementing act.

-• National cybersecurity certification schemes or procedures for ICT products, ICT services or ICT processes covered by the EUCC cease to be effective 12 months from entry into force of the implementing act.
+• National cybersecurity certification schemes or procedures for ICT products covered by the EUCC ceased to be effective in February 2025.

 Who?